 Doctor of Optometry

 How will an Indiana University School of Optometry O.D. degree set you apart?
-At the School of Optometry, you get a premier clinical educational experience.
+At Indiana University School of Optometry, IUSO, you get a premier clinical educational experience.
 Externship supervisors around the country consistently comment that School of Optometry students are the best prepared for their clinical experience.
-Our graduates are also known to excel on the National Board exams.

 In addition, because of optometrists’ broad knowledge in vision and medical sciences, they are leaders in academia; industries such as optical, computer software, pharmaceutical, and contact lenses; and entrepreneurial start-ups.

 The four-year professional optometry curriculum includes instruction in all the clinical and practical phases of optometry as well as in the theoretical and fundamental aspects of vision science.
 It requires six semesters of professional courses, including a three-week summer assignment prior to the third year and four 12-week rotations to external clinic settings during the fourth year.